bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 If you're in the market for an XChat replacement look no further than [Colloquy](http://colloquy.info/).
-Personally I used Emacs's ERC under Linux and continue to use it under OSX as well.
+Personally I used Emacs's ERC under Linux and continue to use it under OS X as well.

 #### Twitter

-Twitter has an official desktop app for OSX, that's available for free in the Mac App store.
+Twitter has an official desktop app for OS X, that's available for free in the Mac App store.
 It has one notable shortcoming - no retina support.
 Rumour has it Twitter will kill the app in the future, but it gets the job done for the time being and there are plenty of